 18. Hotel Tax

-Along with a general tourist tax at many of the sights, there is a $2 USD hotel tax that will be added on to your bill per night.
+Along with a general tourist tax at many of the sights, there is a $2 USD hotel tax that will be added to your bill per night.
 This tax is something we were happy to pay as tourists.
-The only downside about this, is the $2 is the same no matter where you stay.
-Whether you book a $150 night stay or a $8 hostel dorm, you pay this $2, so if you are on a tight budget counting pennies your $8 can go to $10 a night.
+The only downside about this is the $2 is the same no matter where you stay.
+Whether you book a $ 150-night stay or an $8 hostel dorm, you pay $2.
+If you are on a tight budget it’s important to remember that your $8 a night will turn into $10 a night.

 Safety & Security Tips for Uzbekistan